ocbe-uio/DIscBIO/README.md

 # Binder Notebooks

-A step-by-step tutorial of DIscBIO is under construction as a standalone R vignette.
-In the meantime, you can use the interactive Jupyter notebook available here:
+As a step-by-step tutorial of DIscBIO, you can use the interactive Jupyter notebook available here:

 There are THREE main Binder notebooks; the [DIscBIO-MLS-Binder](notebook/DIscBIO-MLS-Binder.ipynb), [DIscBIO-CTCs-Notebook](notebook/DIscBIO-CTCs-Notebook.ipynb) and [DIscBIO-CONQUER-Binder](notebook/DIscBIO-CONQUER-Binder.ipynb)".